What is this iOS 15 update about?

 This is where product recommendations might help you to further drive clicks and conversion.
-Product recommendations in Voyado will take clicks in emails, clicks on site, abandoned cart, and historical purchase behavior into consideration when recommending products.
-You see, no opens needed here!
+Product recommendations in Voyado will take clicks in emails, clicks on site, abandoned carts, and historical purchase behavior into consideration when recommending products.
+You see, no opens are needed here!

 A classic way of building active customer segments is to segment on “Opened email the last x months”, “Made a purchase the last x months”, “Reachable by email”.
 But opened email can easily be exchanged with “Clicked a link in the email the last x months” or “Received an email the last x months” – if email activity is the main criteria to measure.
 And click says more about interest than opens!

 This is also a great time to put some effort into your deliverability work – since you cannot measure opens, let’s at least make sure that you reach the end-consumers inbox.